koios-official/lite-node/README.md

 - `postgrest`: Serves a RESTful API for querying the blockchain data stored in PostgreSQL.
 - `haproxy`: A high-performance proxy to distribute network traffic among various components.

-Each service is containerized and managed via Docker, ensuring easy deployment and scalability.
+Each service is containerized and managed via Podman, ensuring easy deployment and scalability.

 ## Local Testing

 For local testing:

 1. Clone the repository to your local machine.
-2. Make sure Docker and Docker Compose are installed.
+2. Make sure Podman and Podman Compose are installed.
 3. Configure the environment variables in a `.env` file based on the provided `env.example`.
-4. Run `docker compose up -d` to start the services.
+4. Run `podman compose up --quiet --pull-always --remove-orphans -d` to start the services.
 5. Access the local endpoints as needed for testing.

 ## Deployment